Vocational training content

 Places of study

-This is a dual vocational training course.
-The theory is taught at a vocational school (Berufsschule), while practical training takes place at a craftsman’s workshop or an industrial company.
+This is a dual vocational training programme.
+The theory is taught at a vocational school (Berufsschule), while practical training takes place at a craftsperson’s workshop or an industrial company.

 Duration: 3.5 years

-Pay: gross salary before tax and deductions for social contributions; source: Federal Employment Agency (BA); last update: February 2021.
+Remuneration (TVAöD): gross salary before tax and deductions for social security contributions; source: Federal Employment Agency (BA), as of March 2022.

 Sector of activities